Embassy of the United States, Oslo

 The Embassy of the United States in Oslo is the diplomatic representation of the federal government of the United States to the Kingdom of Norway.
-A new embassy was put into service in May 2017.
+Located in Oslo, the current embassy building has been in use since May 2017.
 The current Embassy is located in Morgedalsvegen 36, near the Makrellbekken Metro Station, in one of the city's western suburbs.
 Visitors to the embassy are encouraged to use public transport.

+Marc B. Nathanson served as the United States ambassador to Norway from June 2022 to February 2024.

 Norwegian-American diplomatic history

 With the dissolution of Sweden–Norway in 1905, the US became one of the first countries to establish diplomatic ties with Norway, that same year.
 During the Nazi German occupation of Norway in World War II, the United States had no diplomatic representation in Oslo, but the separate ambassador to Norway had diplomatic contact with the Norwegian government-in-exile in London.
 The Embassy was staffed again right after the war.

 The relationship between the United States and Norway is characterized by a long history as partners, friends and allies.